godotengine/build-containers/README.md

 ## Requirements

-These containers have been tested under Fedora 36 (other distros/releases may work too).
+These containers have been tested under currently supported Fedora releases (other distros may work too).

 The tool used to build and manage the containers is `podman` (install it with `dnf -y podman`).

 We currently use `podman` as root to build and use these containers.
 Documenting a workflow to configure the host OS to be able to do all this without root would be welcome (but back when we tried we ran into performance issues).

 ## Usage